keu/docs/astro/runtime-release-notes.md

 To upgrade Astro Runtime, see [Upgrade Astro Runtime](upgrade-runtime.md).
 For general product release notes, see [Astro Release Notes](release-notes.md).
 If you have any questions or a bug to report, contact [Astronomer support](https://cloud.astronomer.io/support).

+## Astro Runtime 6.0.2

+- Release date: September 30, 2022
+- Airflow version: 2.4.1

+### Support for Apache Airflow 2.4.1

+Astro Runtime 6.0.2 includes Airflow 2.4.1, which includes only bug fixes.
+For a complete list of commits, see the [Apache Airflow 2.4.1 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-4-1-2022-09-30)).

+### Backported bug fixes from Apache Airflow 2.4.2

+Astro Runtime 6.0.2 includes the following bug fixes:

+- Remove DAG parsing from StandardTaskRunner ([#26750](https://github.com/apache/airflow/pull/26750))
+- Fix airflow tasks run --local when dags_folder differs from that of processor ([#26509](https://github.com/apache/airflow/pull/26509))
+- Add fixture for CLI tests requiring sample dags ([#26536](https://github.com/apache/airflow/pull/26536))

+These changes were backported from Apache Airflow 2.4.2, which is not yet generally available.

+### Additional improvements

+- Upgraded `astronomer-providers` to 1.10.0, which includes `SFTPSensorAsync` and `ExternalDeploymentTaskSensorAsync` as new deferrable operators.
+For a complete list of changes, see the [Astronomer Providers changelog](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#1100-2022-09-30).

 ## Astro Runtime 6.0.1

 - Release date: September 26, 2022